Cardigan (song): Production and release

+Music and lyrics

-"Cardigan" was written by Taylor Swift and Aaron Dessner, and was produced by Dessner.
-The song is a wistful, slow-burning, folk, soft rock and indie rock song driven by a stripped-down arrangement of a tender piano and a clopping drum sample, over a moody atmosphere.
+"Cardigan" is a wistful, slow-burning, soft rock/folk and indie rock song driven by a stripped-down arrangement of a tender piano and a clopping drum sample, over a moody atmosphere.
 It is written in the key of E♭ major and has a moderately fast tempo of 130 beats per minute.
 Swift's vocal range in the song spans from E♭3 to A♭4.
 The lyrics display confidence, but are also "slightly embittered".
 Swift told her fans that "Cardigan" is about "a lost romance and why young love is often fixed so permanently within our memories".
 It is one of the three of the tracks on the album that depict the same love triangle from three different perspectives at different times in their lives, the other two being "August" and "Betty".

 In the song, Swift sings from the perspective of a fictional character named Betty, who recalls the separation and enduring optimism of a relationship with someone named James.
 While promoting the limited edition version of the single, Swift told fans that she sent the original songwriting voice memo to Aaron Dessner on April 27, 2020, after hearing the instrumental tracks he created.
-Dessner said "Cardigan" was the first song written in their collaboration, and was the first song written from the album altogether.
-Dessner said Swift wrote the lyrics to his instrumental track in around five hours.
 Roisin O'Connor of The Independent compared the song to "Call It What You Want" from Swift's sixth studio album, Reputation (2017), while Spin's Bobby Olivier compared it to "Wildest Dreams" from her fifth studio album, 1989 (2014).